chaseleantj/58-NN-Approximation--FYP-/README.md

 <img src="fig/relu_regression.jpg" width=600px>

-The ReLU network with weights initialized with the standard normal $N(0,1)$ does not fit the function well.
+From the figure above, the ReLU network with weights initialized with the standard normal $N(0,1)$ does not fit the function well.

 <img src="fig/cos_regression.jpg" width=600px>

-The cosine network with weights initialized as $N(0, 10^2)$ and $N(0,0.1^2)$ for the first and second layers respectively gives a much better fit.
+From the figure above, the cosine network with weights initialized as $N(0, 10^2)$ and $N(0,0.1^2)$ for the first and second layers respectively gives a much better fit.

 These weight initializations (with the specific target function and NN architecture) are optimal among the choices tested (see the figure below).